2023 Streamer Awards tickets: How and where to buy

 While the broadcast of the event is set to begin at 7pm CT, the ticket purchasing page indicates that the event itself will begin roughly two hours prior around 5pm CT.
 So it stands to reason that in-person festivities will take place a little bit before the show for those that buy tickets.

-The purchase of tickets does not mean that you’ll necessarily be able to hang out with some of the top streamers attending the event.
-The ticket page says that buying tickets “will not” grant people access to “invited guests” (i.e. top streamers there to receive awards).
+The purchase of tickets does not mean you’ll necessarily be able to hang out with some of the top streamers attending the event.
+The page says buying tickets “will not” grant people access to “invited guests” (i.e. streamers receiving awards).

-This piece will be updated when more information becomes available regarding the venue and ticket prices.